 Journal of Geophysical Research

 Evans, Eileen L.; Loveless, John P.; and Meade, Brendan J., "Geodetic Constraints on San Francisco Bay Area Fault Slip Rates and Potential Seismogenic Asperities on the Partially Creeping Hayward Fault" (2012).
-Faculty Publications.
-21.
+Geosciences: Faculty Publications, Smith College, Northampton, MA.